digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 __00000111__

 An 8-bit system can store up to 256 values.

 Why 256?
-- Each bit represents 1 of 2 values (1 or 0)
+- Each bit represents 1 of 2 values (A base-2 system can only have two possible values: 1 or 0)
-- Since we only have two values, and 8 places to represent values, the total number of values can be determined by "raising" 2 possible bit values to the power of 8 possible bit values (2^8).
+- This byte has a length of 8 values.
+So, the total number of values can be determined by "raising" 2 possible bit values to the power of 8 possible bit values (2^8).
 This looks like:

 2 * 2 * 2 * 2 * 2 * 2 * 2 * 2
 =